How To Move to Germany (2024 Guide)

 Educational Visas

-Depending on the reason for your studies, you can apply for different types of educational visas, which include the following:
+Depending on the reason for your studies, you can apply for different educational visa types, which include the following:

-- Student applicant visas: Individuals can gain entry as they apply for placement at schools.
+- Prospective student visas: Individuals can legally enter Germany as they apply for university or course admission.
 You can obtain this visa even if you haven’t been accepted into a school or program yet.
-It allows you to stay in the country for nine months.
+It typically allows you to stay in the country for three months, though you may be able to extend it to six months if you need more time.
+If a program admits you while you hold this visa, you can apply for a student residence permit.

 Employment Visas